Boredom, loneliness, peak levels of nostalgia — it can all make

-It makes sense to check in on people right now due to the pandemic, so you really can’t go wrong by asking your ex how they are.
+It makes sense to check in on people right now, so you really can’t go wrong by asking your ex how they are.
 “A person who has been thinking warmly of you, too, will be happy to get this message and will likely respond with a similar sentiment,”

 Shoshanna Hecht, a personal coach, tells Bustle.
 “Hey!
 I just got the vaccine.
 Felt like I wanted to tell you that.”

-If you have some news, and feel like your ex might like to know, craft it into a text and reach out.
+If you have an announcement, and feel like your ex might like to know, craft it into a text and reach out.
 “A person who cares about you, even as a friend, will be interested in hearing about a positive update in your life, so there's no reason to feel vulnerable,” Hecht says.